 Best Time to Visit

 Peak visitor times hit between 10 am and 3 pm.
-Avoid these hours if you want smaller crowds and easier parking.
-Early morning or late afternoon gives you better light for photos and more space on the trail.
-Summer mornings and evenings bring midges, those tiny biting insects that make you miserable.
+Early morning or late afternoon gives you better light for photos, more space on the trail, and easier parking.

 Parking Information and Costs

-The car park holds 140 vehicles and sits just north of Loch Leathan by the main road.
-You’ll pay £6 for up to 6 hours or £7 for up to 12 hours.
-Payment happens at ticket machines that accept coins or contactless cards.
+The car park holds 140 vehicles and costs £6 for up to 6 hours or £7 for up to 12 hours.
+Payment accepts coins or contactless cards.

 Weather Considerations

-The hike works in most weather conditions, but conditions dramatically affect difficulty.
-The path is good, hard gravel most of the way.
-But the top section turns muddy on wet days, and rockfall danger exists at higher levels.
+The hike works in most conditions, but weather dramatically affects difficulty.
+The path is hard gravel most of the way, but the top section turns muddy on wet days with rockfall danger at higher levels.

 The Old Man of Storr Hiking Experience